WEEE-Open/weee-label/README.md

 ### How it works

 User with ID=1 is admin and can add and remove users at `/manageusers`.

-All users can classify a data point by clicking on a button, until their share of data entries to label is completed.
+All signed-in users can label a data point at `/` by clicking on a button, until their share of data entries to label is completed.
 Their share is computed as the range of data points from
 ```python
 dataset_lower_limit = int(dataset_len * (user_id - 1) * user_to_label_ratio)